aws-cloudformation/aws-cloudformation-templates/aws/services/CloudFormation/MacrosExamples/ExpandStack/README.md

   ```bash
   aws cloudformation deploy --stack-name myp-dev-ExpandStack-macro --template-file ./macro.yaml --capabilities CAPABILITY_NAMED_IAM
   ```
+- Resource type `AWS::CloudFormation::Stack` requires the stack template(s) be available on an Amazon S3 bucket (e.g. `pTemplateBucket`).
+  - If you don't have one already, create one with `aws s3 mb s3://${pTemplateBucket}`
 - Provide the parameters, as per your environment, in `params.json` parameter file.
-Provide the name of an existing bucket in `pTemplateBucket`.
+Provide the name of an existing bucket for templates in `pTemplateBucket`.
   ```json
   [
     {